MILAVIA - MILITARY AVIATION

 Operators: Russia

 In 1983 the first conceptual design for a new tactical bomber was made.
 The new aircraft was planned to replace the third generation fighter-bombers and tactical bombers; the Su-17, MiG-27, Su-24 and their derivatives, in the 1990s.
 The Su-27 would serve as the basis for the new aircraft, designated Su-27IB (factory designation T-10V).
 IB standing for Istrebitel-Bombardirovshchik or fighter-bomber.
 The Su-27IB incorporates the heavy payload and combat radius of the tactical bomber and the high manoeuvrability and speed of the fighter, so it could be deployed against ground, naval and also airborne targets.
-In this view, the Su-34 can be compared to the US F-15E Strike Eagle, which was also developed from a successfull and agile fighter into a multi-role tactical strike aircraft.
+In this view, the Su-34 can be compared to the US F-15E Strike Eagle, which was also developed from a successful and agile fighter into a multi-role tactical strike aircraft.

 New Cockpit Design